huggingface/hub-docs/docs/hub/datasets-image.md

         └── 3.jpg
 ```

-You can disable this automatic behavior in the [YAML configuration](./datasets-manual-configuration.md).
+You can disable this automatic addition of the `label` column in the [YAML configuration](./datasets-manual-configuration).
 If your directory names have no special meaning, set `drop_labels: true` in the README header:

 ```yaml
 configs: